elishatofunmi/Computer-Vision/EfficientDet (tomatoes and onions)/readme.md

 **Project Title**

-A custom object identification and classification of onions and tomatoes using EfficientDet
+A custom object identification and classification of onions and peppers using EfficientDet

 **Project Description**